-Let us start of by understanding what colorism actual is, it is prejudice or discrimination against individuals with a dark skin tone, typically among people of the same ethnic or racial group.
+Let us start off by understanding what colorism actually is, it is prejudice or discrimination against individuals with a dark skin tone, typically among people of the same ethnic or racial group.

 It is this absurd idea that the lighter your skin tone is, the better you innately are.

 It is truly shocking that even in this day and age colorism is prominent within every culture.
-Why is that lighter skin tones is associate with beauty but other colors aren’t?
+Why is that lighter skin tones are associated with beauty but other colors aren’t?
 Why does the color of one’s skin make them superior or inferior?
-Why is that color is still associated or is a factor by which people judge another’s status in society?
+Why is that color is still associated or is it a factor by which people judge another’s status in society?

-As a kid, I never really cared about my color, let alone anyone else’s until I was told, “Don’t play outdoors when its sunny, you’ll get darker.”
+As a kid, I never really cared about my color, let alone anyone else’s until I was told, “Don’t play outdoors when it’s sunny, you’ll get darker.”
 The worst part of that is that it is still stuck with me.
-I think twice before I step outside, whether I need to where clothes that cover my entire body, or carry an umbrella etc. By saying such things you are perpetuating colorism, and you are keeping those kids from loving themselves.
+I think twice before I step outside, whether I need to wear clothes that cover my entire body, or carry an umbrella, etc. By saying such things you are perpetuating colorism, and you are keeping those kids from loving themselves.
 Let them be carefree, let them live!

 I don’t think people realize how deep an impression such things can leave on young minds; not only are you crushing their confidence and tarnishing the way they see themselves, but also the way they see others.